jdk514/keras2vec/README.md

 # Keras2Vec
 A Keras implementation, with gpu support, of the Doc2Vec network

-# Installation
+## Using Keras2Vec
 -----
-This package can be installed using pip:
+This package can be installed via pip:

         pip install keras2vec

+Documentation for Keras2Vec can be found on [readthedocs](https://keras2vec.readthedocs.io/en/latest/).

-# Example Usage
+## Example Usage
 -----
 ```python
 from keras2vec.keras2vec import Keras2Vec